awsdocs/amazon-redshift-developer-guide/doc_source/r_DEALLOCATE.md

 ## Usage Notes<a name="r_DEALLOCATE_usage_notes"></a>

 DEALLOCATE is used to deallocate a previously prepared SQL statement\.
-If you do not explicitly deallocate a prepared statement, it is deallocated when the current session ends\.
+If you don't explicitly deallocate a prepared statement, it is deallocated when the current session ends\.
 For more information on prepared statements, see [PREPARE](r_PREPARE.md)\.

 ## See Also<a name="r_DEALLOCATE-see-also"></a>